ifip-summerschool/ifip-summerschool.github.io/_pages/programme.md

 **15:30 -- 17:00**: Workshops
 * Workshop III: *Michael Friedewald, Marc Steen and Greta Runge*: Citizen Engagement in Cybersecurity Research
-* Workshop IV: *Gurvirender Tejay and Umit Cali*: Connected Vehicles and Digital Privacy: An Applied Workshop using IEEE Digital Privacy Model
+* Workshop IV: *Kai Rannenberg et al.*: The CyberSecPro approach to training in Cybersecurity and its relation to Privacy and Identity Management

 **after the end of the last session**: Boats tour and social dinner